paper-trail-gem/paper_trail/README.md

 * Threadsafe.

-## Rails Version
+## Compatibility

+Works with ActiveRecord 4 and ActiveRecord 3.
+Note: this code is on the `master` branch and tagged `v3.x`.

-Works on Rails 3 and Rails 2.3.
-The Rails 3 code is on the `master` branch and tagged `v2.x`.
-The Rails 2.3 code is on the `rails2` branch and tagged `v1.x`.
-Please note I'm not adding new features to the Rails 2.3 codebase.
+Version 2 is on the branch named [`2.7-stable`](https://github.com/airblade/paper_trail/tree/2.7-stable) and is tagged `v2.x`, and works with Rails 3.
+The Rails 2.3 code is on the [`rails2`](https://github.com/airblade/paper_trail/tree/2.7-stable) branch and tagged `v1.x`.
+These branches are both stable with their respective versions of Rails but will not have new features added/backported to them.

+## Installation

+### Rails 3 & 4

+1. Install PaperTrail as a gem via your `Gemfile`:

+    `gem 'paper_trail', '~> 3.0'`

+2. Generate a migration which will add a `versions` table to your database.

+    `bundle exec rails generate paper_trail:install`

+3. Run the migration.

+    `bundle exec rake db:migrate`

+4. Add `has_paper_trail` to the models you want to track.

 ## API Summary